IST-DASLab/PanzaMail/USER_STUDY.md

 ## :open_book: Conducting the user study - Usefulness.
 Provided that you have produced your two FFT and RoSA models, we are ready to begin with the evaluation of the usefulness of Panza.
 In this section, we will be conducting two types of evaluations.
 In both cases, you will be asked to evaluate Panza's generation quality for usefulness across 16 prompt/Panza response pairs.
 The first experiment will generate responses to 16 hand-constructed prompts, where as the second experiment will generate responses to 16 randomly selected prompts from the user's held-out set.
 In addition to the fine-tuned models, you will evaluate the performance of a Llama3-8B-Instruct checkpoint for consistancy.

+Before we begin, we need to ensure that the following two settings:
+1. In `configs/writer/prompting/email_prompting.yaml`, please set `rag_prob:1.0`.
+1. In the same file, please set `number_rag_emails` and `number_thread_emails` to `3`.

 ### How does the experiment work?
 For each experiment, you will be asked to to execute a certain script that will perform the model's inference step according to the respective prompt class.
-The resulting prompts and responses are outputted in the form of a `.csv` file at the following directory: TODO.
+The resulting prompts and responses are outputted in the form of a `.csv` file at `human_eval` directory.
 Once generated, we recommend that this data is uploaded into Google sheets for ease of use (we advise making the cells larger and wrapping the text (format -> wrapping -> wrap)).
 Once this has been completed, please rate the email outputs.
 The rating scale is as follows.
 Please use your own best judgment for what exactly minor/nontrivial changes mean to you:
 ```
 3: Very useful: would send as-is or with minor changes